"Damaged Role Models"

 These attributes alone do not ruin the movie, but the amount of foul language lowers the bar as well.
 Regardless of the setting, foul language is not an excuse for not being able to act angry.
 Eventually, these obscenities will become tame, and then what will incompetent actors do when it comes to scenes depicting anger?
 This and situations of implied fornication, underage drinking and other elements only worsen the movie’s moral credibility and stop the young actors from becoming really good role models.

+In SAVE THE LAST DANCE, a middle class girl dealing with the death of her mother finds herself in entirely new surroundings at an all-black high school.
+Fortunately she is befriended by a girl and gains new friends, including the girl’s brother, who later becomes her boyfriend.
+However, things get difficult when the guilt of her mother’s death and the flak from her interracial relationship begin to surface.
+She overcomes her guilt, however, and again tries for Juliard, while getting a second chance at romantic love.
 SAVE THE LAST DANCE is a movie that is often unrealistic and wavering in its message.
 Though the acting is “cute” at times, these few touching moments cannot save an entire script.
 The story is carried out in a way that comes across as synthetic, rather than bold.
 The characters, though sometimes funny, were not always consistent.
 This only adds to the confusion instead of the drama.
 These attributes alone do not ruin the movie, but the amount of foul language lowers the bar as well.
 Situations of implied fornication, underage drinking and other elements also damage the movie’s moral credibility and stop the actors from becoming good role models